 6. Ensure Wall Corners are Evenly Painted

-Make sure that all corners are painted evenly and no spots are missed.
+Ensure all corners are painted evenly, and no spots are missed.
 Paint pads are designed to paint right up to the internal wall.
-Check out this page for help on painting wall corners.
+Check out this page for help painting wall corners.

-Pack up all the drop cloths making sure not to track paint throughout the house.
+Pack up all the drop cloths, ensuring you don’t track paint through the house.
 Carefully peel off all the painters tape on the light switches and wall plugs.
-Dispose of any extra paint and rinse out all painting gear with a garden hose.
+Dispose of any extra paint and rinse all painting gear with a garden hose.

 Don’t fancy doing this job yourself?
 Find top-rated painters in your area by clicking the button below: